dem1995/machine-learning/extra_pages/naive_bayes/README.md

 \end{align*}
 $$

-This assumption of independence is what's known as _Naïve Bayes_
+This assumption of independence is what's known as _Naïve Bayes_.

 We're just about done - we can use this for our classifiers, in fact!
 We can take things _one_ more step further though.